Does Georgia Lemon Law Cover Used Cars and Other Used Vehicles?

 Vehicles Purchased in Georgia “As Is”

-If you purchase a used car, SUV, truck, or van “as is”, that means the vehicle does not have a warranty.
+If you purchase a used car, SUV, truck, or van “as is”, that means the vehicle does not have a warranty and you do not have any recourse under Georgia law.
 You are accepting the vehicle in the condition it is currently in at the time you purchased the vehicle.
 The dealer is then, or at any time in the future, not liable for any issues and subsequent repairs at all once the vehicle leaves the dealer’s lot.
 In some cases, a used vehicle is sold under less than standard or fraudulent sales practices or procedures.
 If so, you, as a buyer, may be a victim of Consumer Fraud in Georgia.
 Visit our Georgia Auto Fraud website for additional information on your options if you suspect your rights have been violated during a transaction with an auto dealer, or your find that information regarding the history of the vehicle has not been disclosed to you.
+If your vehicle is a 2014 or earlier model year, and HAS NO WARRANTY, the likelihood is great that a lawyer cannot help you.

-Call our team of Georgia Lemon Law professionals for a free consultation now at 404-737-3451 to find out if you have any legal recourse for a used car lemon purchased in Georgia Or fill out our lemon submission form and we will get back to you.
+Call our team of Georgia Lemon Law professionals for a free consultation now at 404-737-3451 to find out if you have any legal recourse for a used car lemon purchased with a warranty in Georgia Or fill out our lemon submission form and we will get back to you.